Timeline

 • 6The goal is to lower your blended Customer Acquisition Cost (CAC) over time.

-The most common question we hear from tour owners is: How long until I can stop paying 25% commissions to Viator and TripAdvisor?
+The most common question we hear from tour owners is: How long until I can stop paying 25% commissions to Viator and TripAdvisor ?
 The answer requires a reality check.
 Tour operator SEO is not a quick hack; it is a fundamental shift in how your business acquires customers.

 While OTAs provide immediate visibility, they do so at the cost of your margins and your brand relationship.
 Building your own authority takes time because Google must first trust your site as a reliable source for travelers.
-In the first few months, we are often cleaning up technical debt and mapping out the high-intent search terms that your competitors have overlooked.

-By the time you reach the six-month mark, the momentum begins to shift.
 You move from being a sub-listing on a massive platform to a direct destination for travelers searching for specific experiences.
 This guide breaks down exactly what happens during each phase of that journey, ensuring you have the realistic expectations needed to build a sustainable, independent brand via our /industry/hospitality/tour-operator services.

 Timeline Phases